TeachBooks/mirror_mude_book/book/optimization/genetic_algorithm.md

 ![Untitled](./figs/Untitled_1.png)

-A large number of real-life optimization problems in science, engineering, economics, and business are complex and difficult to solve.
+Numerous real-life optimization problems in science, engineering, economics, and business are complex and difficult to solve.
 They cannot be solved in an exact manner within a reasonable amount of time.

 Consequently, the use of meta-heuristic algorithms, a form of approximate techniques, serves as the main alternative for solving such complex optimization problems.